PicsooEU/Prestashop/README.md

     >> by replacing the email and password with those you log in Picsoo

+- process can be very long, sometimes more than hours !!! this is due to the complexity of Prestashop -- be patient !

 - if you have trouble while transferring huge amount of data and you get a 500 error message from the server; please, read this :

   https://prestashop.com/blog/tech-en/what-is-the-http-500-error-and-how-can-i-fix-it-in-my-prestashop-online-store/